 Ecology is the study of the environment and how each individual action impacts everything else.
 If you remember your time back to grade school, you’ll remember illustrations that show how ecosystems work.
 You can use the illustration below and begin replacing pieces in it to reflect both your work environment and home environment.
-Everything that you can think of about your surroundings, and then some, are a part of this illustration.
-Big players include your co-workers, the company culture, the physical building you are in, the break area, and unseen items like motivation, buy-in and engagement levels with others.
+Everything that you can think of about your surroundings, and then some, is a part of this illustration.
+Big players include your co-workers, the company culture, the physical building you are in, the break area, and unseen items like motivation, buy-in, and engagement levels with others.

 Everything is connected

 The illustration drives home the point that everything is connected.
 The organisms in the water help sustain and balance one another and those resources help the land organisms grow as well.
 If you take away or add something new in the environment it can have a devastating impact.
 In the Southeast US we battle the kudzu plant.
 It’s a large leafy vine that can grow over a foot in length a day and kills all the undergrowth as it spreads.
 It actually originates in SE Asia and was brought over in the late 1800’s as an ornamental plant to shade porches.
 Now it covers 150,000 additional acres a year and costs over 6 million to fight its growth.
 Even changes with good intentions can get out of hand if left unchecked.

 I’ve seen employees playing jokes on each other eventually blow up to a level that the police are involved and how one person picking on a co-worker led to that person being picked on by everyone at the organization.
 Everything is connected and they don’t have to be outward changes.
 We’ve all seen leaders fall because what changed in their environment was their own internal integrity.